autonlab/tad/README.md

 want to compare it to the same time last year.
 You could set the current and reference windows to be the same size and the lag to be `365 - current-window` days long.

-Tailed determines what kind of p-value test to perform with the test.
-Given the table configuration, a lower tail test will yield significant p-values when there appears to be an increase in ad volume in the current time period of interest in the target location relative to the baseline.
-An upper tailed test will yield significant p-values when the ad volume in the current time period in the target location seems to decrease.
-Two-tailed test will detect both of these changes.

-The data source allows selection of the elastic search or a flatfile to be used.

-The `stratify` field determines whether or not the results will be stratified (described later).
-The `cluster-field` indicates the elastic search field on which entities are clustered.

 ### GET event-report message